antronerds/r2-tutorials/original/R2Tutorials.md

 for analyses.
 For dataset naming the program makes use of a small number of parts (some of which can be influenced by you).
-For example, the department of oncogenomics has made its Neuroblastoma dataset available in R2 with the following name “Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2”.
+For example, the department of oncogenomics has made its Neuroblastoma dataset available in R2 with the following name ï¿½Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2ï¿½.
 The naming is achieved by the following parts: